-- If you think you will get released quickly, they will let you keep wearing your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail issued jumpsuit.
+- If you think you will get released quickly, they will let you keep wearing your own clothes, but if you are not expected to make bail quickly you will have to wear a jail issued jumpsuit.

 Have you ever been booked into jail?
 If you have, please tell our readers about your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you tell us things that will help others make it through jail processing?